Volunteer Work in Guatemala: Language Schools in Need

 The work relationship that I formed with my compañeros (comrades or coworkers), who are all Guatemalans, has made me feel less like an outsider and more like a fellow worker.
 People from developed countries

-find it almost impossible to understand what it is like to live in Guatemala, a country which suffered a brutal 36-year civil war and continues to be plagued by corruption and extreme poverty.
+find it almost impossible to understand what it is like to live in Guatemala, a country which suffered a brutal 36-year civil war in the past and continues to be plagued by corruption and extreme poverty.
 But through their smiles and their songs and

 stories of passion, pain, and hope, my compañeros shared a piece of their lives with me.